 The 190 men selected by the U.S. Army for the 51st Infantry Officer Candidate Company, OC 1-66, began their rigorous training on Sunday, July 18, 1965.
 Those candidates came to Fort Benning with widely diverse ranks and levels of experience.
 Some were E-3′s just months out of basic training, others were E-6′s or warrant officers with ten years of experience, tank commanders from Germany, pilots and Special Forces members from Vietnam.

-They were thrown together alphabetically into six platoons, regardless of former rank, age and military experience.
+They were thrown together alphabetically into six platoons, regardless of age, rank, and military experience.
 Those who endured were drawn together by their common desire to succeed and excel.
 Their broad range of experience and determination bound them into a strong company of officer candidates.
-They were Cady’s Tigers and earned that title exceeding every Infantry OCS record in the book.
+They were Cady’s Tigers and earned that title breaking every Infantry OCS record in the book.
 They “Set the Standards” from the Tactics Tiger Award to leadership and marksmanship excellence.

 After six months of intense training in Georgia’s sun, heat, cold and rain, 144 of them were commissioned as 2nd Lieutenants on January 14, 1966.
 Most of the new officers were 2nd Lieutenants of Infantry; some went on to Special Forces, Army Intelligence Service, Armor, Quarter Master Corps, Signal Corps and Aviation.